jmd-dk/concept/doc/tutorial/bispectra.rst

 Once again, these new results will not overwrite any of the old.
-While you can in fact update the plot continually while the above simulations are busy being carried out, you should suspend any judgement until they are all completed.
+While you can in fact update the plot continually while the above simulations are busy being carried out, you should suspend any judgement until they are all complete.
 The 2LPT results will be shown as darkened versions of the colours used for 1LP.

 With the plot updated following the completion of every simulation, we see that opting for 2LPT indeed leads to excellent agreement with the tree-level